-Independent, progressive, and agnostic former draftee; lifelong supporter of social equality and political reform; and now, a retired professional who moves to natural rhythms.
+Independent, progressive, agnostic former draftee; lifelong advocate for true social equality and sound political reform; and now, a retired professional who moves to natural rhythms.

 All Comments »

 All content © Copyright 2013, The Colorado Springs Independent